GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/README.md

 If you use this software or its results in your research, publication, or project, please cite it as follows:

-> MicrobeRX: A tool for enzymatic reaction-based metabolite prediction in the gut microbiome reveals the drug metabolism landscape of gut microbes https://doi.org/
+> MicrobeRX: A tool for enzymatic reaction-based metabolite prediction in the gut microbiome [DOI: 10.5281/zenodo.8207746](https://zenodo.org/record/8207746)

 ## License
 This tool is under GPL-3.0 license, see the LICENSE file for details.